JeffersonLab/clas12-timeline/qa-physics/README.md

 # QA Rules

+> [!IMPORTANT]
-The following rules are *strictly* followed for any dataset:
+> The following rules are *strictly* enforced for any dataset:

-1. The QA procedure runs on the data as they are and does not fix any of their problems.
+> 1. The QA procedure runs on the data as they are and does not fix any of their problems.
-2. At least two people independently perform the "manual QA" and the results are cross checked and merged.
+> 2. At least two people independently perform the "manual QA" and the results are cross checked and merged.

 # Setup